 Until embarking on the project that became The Genius of Eddie Jefferson, Harris would have agreed wholeheartedly with that assessment.
 "In my wildest dreams I never imagined I'd tackle Eddie Jefferson's material," he admits.
 "But once I started to sit down with his material and delve into what he was singing, it blew all of my stereotypes and prejudices out the window.
 How wrong I had been over the years not to give this incredible genius credit."

 Not only did Harris discover the depth of Jefferson's estimable talents and innovations, but he found his own way into Jefferson's idiosyncratic takes on the classic solos of jazz giants like Miles Davis, Dexter Gordon, Lester Young and Coleman Hawkins.
-The Genius of Eddie Jefferson, available now on Resilience Music Alliance, is an ideal blend of Harris' rich, beguiling baritone and Jefferson's bantering cool.
+The Genius of Eddie Jefferson, due out April 27 on Resilience Music Alliance, is an ideal blend of Harris' rich, beguiling baritone and Jefferson's bantering cool.
 The album follows Harris into adventurous new territory, at once embracing the challenge and making these bop classics as embracing and celebratory as his takes on jazz standards and swooning ballads.

 Harris didn't take the plunge alone.
 Though he'd previously covered Jefferson's most famous piece, "Moody's Mood For Love," he needed to plunge deeply into the singer's catalogue and methodology.
 Harris worked closely with pianist Eric Reed (Wynton Marsalis, Christian McBride) and GRAMMY® Award-winning producer Brian Bacchus (Gregory Porter) to immerse himself in the tricky contours of Jefferson's work.
 "It was daunting," Harris says.
 "Sometimes it seemed like I was taking a master class at MIT.
 But I wanted to grow as a jazz vocalist -- I've done the American Songbook.
 No one has really tackled a full project of Eddie Jefferson's with the type of voice that I have, and I wanted to get it exact."